Our Story

 "Ndoto" means "dream" in Swahili.

-Her conclusion was if she wanted to serve those in the forgotten corners of the world, she must live among them, earn their trust, and try to see things from their perspective.
+From her experience, she knew that if she wanted to serve those in the forgotten corners of the world, she must live among them, earn their trust, and try to see things from their perspective.
 Her commitment to this inside out approach set her apart even from many others with a heart for the poor.
+She decided to see what could happen if she tried.

 When the organizations she contacted refused to send a young single girl to Africa alone, Allison was referred to a Baylor student from Kenya who connected her with a young Kenyan pastor and his family.
 At the age of twenty-two with no agency backing and having exchanged only one email with the pastor, she boarded a plane alone with a 4x6 picture of the man who was going to pick her up at the airport.
 When she arrived at the Nairobi airport, no one was there.
 She waited.
 Almost an hour later, from behind the crowd, a piece of paper with her name printed on it appeared, and she spotted the man in the picture.